Louis T. Leonowens: Education in Ireland

-America and Australia
+United States and Australia

-By the time he reached America in 1871, he was a bit off 15 years.
+By the time he reached the United States in 1871, he was a bit off 15 years.
 Louis struggled to settle down in Staten island where his family resided, often relying on his mother or her friends for money.
 In 1873 he began working for the land department of the Cairo and Fulton Railroad company in Arkansas before working for a steamship company in Philadelphia.
 He had however accumulated numerous debts.
 Louis decided to flee the U.S. and he became estranged from his mother for 19 years.
 He first took a ship to Ireland where he said goodbye to the Wilkinsons before travelling to Queensland, Australia.
 During this time, Anne grew anxious about the whereabouts of her son until she heard that he arrived in Rockhampton in June 1875.
-Louis set off with two friends to the Palmer gold fields near Cooktown which was undergoing a gold rush.
-He did not search for gold but instead became a police officer around the mines due to his strong body for 4 years.
+Louis set off with two friends to the Palmer gold fields near Cooktown, which was undergoing a gold rush.
+He did not search for gold but instead became a police officer around the mines for 4 years due to his strong body.
 In 1881, Louis moved to Kanni Waikerie along the Murray river northeast of Adelaide, where he worked as a stockhand on Leonard Percival's station.
-Louis then wished to return to his mother in America and asked her for money to do so, which she denied stating that Louis, who was 25, needed to save up his own money.
+Louis then wished to return to his mother in the U.S. and asked her for money to do so, which she denied stating that Louis, who was 25, needed to save up his own money.
 Instead, he travelled to Bangkok.